Usage

 dress as port identifier and the interface name as port de-

 scription, unless the interface has an alias.
-In this case, the
+In this case,

-force the port identifier to be the interface name (with
+can force the port identifier to be the interface name (with

 ifname), the MAC address (with macaddress) or a local value